IPYS: “Censorship, opacity and fear” mark the exercise of journalism in Venezuela

 Fear of legal action

-Daniela Alvarado, coordinator of information freedoms at IPYS, insisted that the fear of legal actions and arbitrary arrests has led many journalists to “think twice” about what topics to cover and in which investigations to participate, a situation that also occurs in the environment digital that has also been threatened.
+Daniela Alvarado, coordinator of information freedoms at IPYS, insisted that the fear of legal actions and arbitrary arrests has led many journalists to “think twice” regarding what topics to cover and in which investigations to participate, a situation that also occurs in the environment digital that has also been threatened.

 In addition, he stated that censorship has become “naturalized” and detailed how the limitations have affected the ability of press workers to be able to identify when information of public interest is being omitted.